 Afghanistan excerpt: “Untold numbers of Afghans have also died of everything from lack of access to medical care (there are just 2 doctors for every 10,000 Afghans) to exposure, including shocking reports of children freezing to death in refugee camps last winter and again this year.
 They were among the hundreds of thousands of Afghans who have been internally displaced during the war.
 Millions more live as refugees outside the country, mostly in Iran and Pakistan.
 Of the women who remain in the country, up to 2 million are widows.
 In addition, there are now an estimated 2 million Afghan orphans.
 No wonder polling by Gallup this past summer found 96% of Afghans claiming they were either “suffering” or “struggling,” and just 4 % just “thriving.”
 See article:

 So there you have it, The Cheney/Bush/Obama War on Terror is a never ending war of terror and no one understood the implications of this perpetual war better than George Orwell.

 “I guess every generation is doomed to fight its war…suffer the loss of the same old illusions, and learn the same old lessons on its own.” – Phillip Caputo

 About the Author: Allen L Roland is a Freelance Alternative Press Online columnist.
 He is also a practicing psychotherapist, author and lecturer who also shares a daily political and social commentary on his web site at AllenRoland.com.
 He also guest hosts a Truthtalk, a national radio show that airs monthly.
 He is available for comments, interviews, speaking engagements and private consultations via email at [email protected].

-Posted by Allen L Roland, PhD on January 8, 2013, With 5409 Reads Filed under Foreign Policy, Government & Politics.
+Posted by Allen L Roland, PhD on January 8, 2013, With 5468 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.